(A chapter of Akayama DanJay.)

 “Aaaugh!
 I’ll show you humanity!”
 The Hurricane’s teeth bit one another and its own red flesh.
 Wounds produced even more teeth, grinding each other up in a static ball.

 “Prepare for electrical discharge!” shouted Akayama.
 The Hurricane cracked a thunderbolt.
 The Galaxy Zephyr was too close to dodge.
 They blocked lightning with the Wheel, which warped.

 “You self-destructive bastard!”
 Lucille surveyed the warp in her Wheel.
 “We’ll save you from yourself whether you like it or not!”

 In the Wheel’s green haze, Nakayama narrowly avoided the thunderbolt.
 “Konoyarou!
 The Hurricane’s really done it this time!”

 “What?
-What did it do?” asked Uzumaki.
+What did it do?”
+Uzumaki asked through thought.